ni/nimi-python/docs/nidcpower/class.rst

             -  The short compensation data is written to the onboard storage of the instrument.
 Onboard storage can contain only the most recent set of data.
             - Most NI-DCPower properties in the session are reset to their default values.
 Rewrite the values of any properties you want to maintain.

-            To apply the short compensation data you generate with this method to your LCR measurements, set the :py:attr:`nidcpower.Session.lcr_short_compensation_enabled` property to **TRUE**.
+            To apply the short compensation data you generate with this method to your LCR measurements, set the :py:attr:`nidcpower.Session.lcr_short_compensation_enabled` property to True.

             Corrections for frequencies other than the default frequencies or any additional frequencies you specify are interpolated.

             .. note:: This method is not supported on all devices.
 For more information about supported devices, search ni.com for Supported Methods by Device.

+            .. note:: Default Short Compensation Frequencies:
+                By default, NI-DCPower uses the following frequencies for LCR short compensation:

+                -  10 logarithmic steps at 1 kHz frequency decade
+                -  10 logarithmic steps at 10 kHz frequency decade
+                -  100 logarithmic steps at 100 kHz frequency decade
+                -  100 logarithmic steps at 1 MHz frequency decade

+                The actual frequencies used depend on the bandwidth of your instrument.

             .. tip:: This method can be called on specific channels within your :py:class:`nidcpower.Session` instance.